agenteo/agenteo.github.com/source/_drafts/ruby-on-rails-partials-are-slowing-you-down.md

   - ruby-on-rails
 ---

-I was recently checking performance of an application and wondered if an aggressive use of partials to break long markup templates in shorter maintainable chunks adds overhead to response times.
+I was recently checking performance of an application and wondered if an aggressive use of erb partials to break long markup templates in shorter maintainable chunks adds overhead to response times.

 Justin Weiss did some benchmarks but I want to document results on a test application using a simple in memory data model and then share the results on my real application in production mode with mongodb connections.